jimgarr/Pages/index.md

 3. Software Engineer
 4. AI Developer

+I've been playing video games my entire life and its one of my favorite hobbies.
+I love the creativity and interaction that a video game is able to provide and is a big reason I would like to be a game developer in my future.
+The game that has really sparked my interest in the field is hollow knight.

+As far as the kind of programmer I am, I'd definetely say I prefer to be organized and plan before I start typing.
 Whenever I start a project, I always make sure to understand what the problem is and how to break it down.

-**I like this quote from John Johnson:**
+Some of these quotes below really encompass my ethic when programming:

+**John Johnson:**
 > “First solve the problem then write the code.”

-Some other quotes I think also pertain to my programming strategy:

 **John Romero:**
 > “You might not think that programmers are artists, but programming is an extremely creative profession.
 It’s logic-based creativity.”